nbloomf/feivel/doc/tutorial/tutorial.md

 - `GetRow(INT; MAT)`, `GetCol(INT; MAT)`

     Extract a row or column from the given matrix.
 INT is the index (counting from 1) of the desired row/column.

+- `PivotCols(TYP; MAT)`

+    The indices of the pivot columns of a matrix with entries in `TYP`.
+Returns a list of integers.